FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_sync-from-network/readme.md

 # RPC sync-from-network

-The purpose of this RPC is to synchronize configuration from network devices to the UniConfig nodes in the Operational datastore of UniConfig transaction.
-The RPC input contains a list of the UniConfig nodes where the configuration should be refreshed within the network.
-Output of the RPC describes the result of sync-from-network and matches all input nodes.
-Calling RPC with empty list of target nodes results in syncing configuration of all nodes that have been modified in the UniConfig transaction.
-If one node failed for any reason, the RPC will fail entirely.
+The purpose of this RPC is to synchronize configurations from network devices to UniConfig nodes in the **Operational** datastore of the UniConfig transaction.

+RPC input contains a list of UniConfig nodes whose configuration should be refreshed within the network.
+RPC output describes the result and matches all input nodes.

+Calling the RPC with an empty list of target nodes syncs the configuration of all nodes modified in the UniConfig transaction.
+If any node fails, the entire RPC also fails.

 ![RPC sync-from-network](RPC_sync-from-network-RPC_sync_from_network.svg)

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

-RPC input contains nodes where configuration should be refreshed.
+RPC input contains nodes whose configuration should be refreshed.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:sync-from-network' \